You want smart political talk without the meltdowns?

 Absolutely.

-We they're gonna plan outside of New York and come into New York, but who's out there watching that?
+They're going to plan outside of New York and come into New York.

-So Kelly said, I want my people, my offices to go out, follow the leads that they get from their sources and protect our city.
+So Kelly said, I want my people, my offices, to go out, follow the leads that they get from their sources and protect our city.

-He was a lieutenant in the NYPD, who's talking about Ray Kelly, then the new NYPD police commissioner, and he was in charge of the surveillance program.
+He was talking about Ray Kelly, then the new NYPD police commissioner, and he was in charge of the surveillance program.

 It gets really scary.

-Now that program, as we have been discussing at length here, has ended since 2014.
+Now, that program, as we have been discussing at length here, has ended since 2014.

-You've got to ask, are these decisions made by liberal democrats now putting all of us in danger?
+You've got to ask, are these decisions made by liberal Democrats now putting all of us in danger?

 Because there's no way this terrorist would have gotten in to this country without the diversity visa program that we have.

-And number two, had we not ended the surveillance, perhaps we could have picked up that this guy was up to no good, and now that he is was in his hospital bed, he's asking for an ISIS flag and and bragging and happy he killed innocent people.
+And now that he was in his hospital bed, he's asking for an ISIS flag and bragging and happy he killed innocent people.

-The president's still thinking about enemy combatant status for him, although it is, as Greg Jarrett pointed out on Hannity last night, a more difficult way to get this guy and and and find him guilty.
+The president's still thinking about enemy combatant status for him, although it is, as Greg Jarrett pointed out on Hannity last night, a more difficult way to get this guy and find him guilty.

-Now, the broader, bigger question in all of this is okay, how bad is this on a nationwide basis?
+Now, the broader, bigger question in all of this is: okay, how bad is this on a nationwide basis?

 We're only talking about New York here.

-He talked about the red flags that were available and ignored by members of our intelligence terrorism units, and how Obama himself wanted all of the intelligence that had been gathered since the formation after 9-1101 to actually be destroyed.
+He talked about the red flags that were available and ignored by members of our intelligence terrorism units and how Obama himself wanted all of the intelligence that had been gathered since the formation after 9-1101 to actually be destroyed.

-He joins us now along with Chris Gobbitz and uh Chris, welcome to the program.
+He joins us now, along with Chris Gobbits.

-Philip Paney, always love having you on, my friend.
+Always love having you on, my friend.

-You just heard what I said about Schumer and what I said about De Blasio.
+You just heard what I said about Schumer and what I said about de Blasio.

-The Great Purge of material out of law enforcement training, and that's what we call it, the Great Purge, was in 2011 and 2012.
+The great purge of material out of law enforcement training, and that's what we call it, the Great Purge, was in 2011 and 2012.

 That started inside the federal government.

-This lawsuit that you've been talking about, Raza versus City of New York, the AKA, the surveillance lawsuit, started in 2013.
+This lawsuit that you've been talking about, Raza versus City of New York, the aka, the surveillance lawsuit, started in 2013.

 It was a tag team effort.